01binary/inverse-kinematics/README.md

 If you are looking for a more rigorous background, [Introduction to Robotics](https://www.amazon.com/Introduction-Robotics-Analysis-Control-Applications/dp/0470604468/ref) by Saeed Niku is a great resource for inverse kinematics and control systems.

+See additional resources in `./resources` folder of this repo.

 ## 5. Table of Contents

 - Robot Description